fastlane/docs/docs/actions/produce.md

   <img src="/img/actions/produce.png" width="250">
 </p>

-###### Create new iOS apps on iTunes Connect and Dev Portal using your command line
+###### Create new iOS apps on App Store Connect and Dev Portal using your command line

-_produce_ creates new iOS apps on both the Apple Developer Portal and iTunes Connect with the minimum required information.
+_produce_ creates new iOS apps on both the Apple Developer Portal and App Store Connect with the minimum required information.

 -------